Choyaa/R_PCR/README.md

 unzip lm_test_all.zip -d lm   # Unpacks to "lm".
 The training split is a subset.
 ```

-In addition, we have prepared point clouds sampled within the ground-truth masks (for training) and the segmentation
-masks computed using PoseCNN [here](https://drive.google.com/drive/folders/1l1Qs_mW2a32yjC_4vg5kcHc4KxHrWnlX?usp=sharing)
-(for evaluation).
-The latter also include the initial pose estimates from PoseCNN.
-Extract everything into
-`PATH_TO_LM/reagent/` and set `LM_PATH` in `config.py` to the base directory, i.e., `PATH_TO_LM/..`.
-Finally, since the
-BOP challenge uses a different train/test split than the compared methods, the appropriate target file found
-[here](https://drive.google.com/drive/folders/1l1Qs_mW2a32yjC_4vg5kcHc4KxHrWnlX?usp=sharing) needs to be placed in the
-`PATH_TO_LM` directory.

-### Pretrained models
-Weights for all datasets can be found [here](https://drive.google.com/drive/folders/1NyuwzIiJGyJsCkvEOnrziwrGN56uoTTj?usp=sharing).
-Note that we use the same model for all experiments on ModelNet40 and ScanObjectNN.

 ## Training
 As just mentioned, for the experiments on ModelNet40 and ScanObjectNN, we train a single model on the first 20